passthejoe/classical-strings/README.md

 The strings I was using just before these Augustines were an old pack of D'Aquisto hard-tension nylons that I bought many years ago.
 Hard-tension strings are certainly louder, but they are harder to play than the Augustine mediums.
 As I say above, I think some guitars respond better to hard-tension strings, but my 630 mm scale Goya isn't one of them.
 I think it's easier to get different dynamics (i.e. sound levels) from these medium-tension strings.

 I have some other sets to try out.
 I haven't used D'Addario Pro Arté strings in a long time — and probably never used D'Addario medium tension.
 I also want to try some of those funky Aquila Nylgut strings.
 Still, I could see using these Augustine strings on a regular basis.

+**Update on Dec.
+6, 2020:** The Augustine Red set is still going strong.
+I still am using the treble strings from the Gold set.
+The Red basses are still holding their intonation, and they sound appreciably bright.
+They don't look worn.

+I cut off my right-hand nails and am working on my no-nails technique for classical guitar with these strings.
+Using the sound of Emilio Pujol on the few recordings I have access to, the attack seems much harder, yet more precise.